-Those that do notice have just given me a smile, and some strike up conversation!
+Those who notice have just given me a smile and some strike-up conversation!

-If this is super scary for you, then for your first venture out, I suggest you do it during the day….for brunch or lunchtime.
-There’s less potential for creepy people and it’s a more casual time of day as well
+If this is scary for you, try it during brunch or lunchtime for your first venture out.
+There’s less potential for creepy people, and it’s a more casual time of day as well

 3 – Try Local/Authentic Cuisine

 This goes hand-in-hand with the prior point.
-We have a tendency to stay in our comfort zone, and so may gravitate towards food and restaurants that fit that zone.
-When traveling in a group, as well, you may end up going where the majority want to go, and if you’ve got picky eaters then you may not get a chance to try some of the local flavor.
+We tend to stay in our comfort zone and so may gravitate towards food and restaurants that fit that zone.
+When traveling in a group, you may also go where the majority want to go, and if you’ve got picky eaters, you may not get a chance to try some of the local flavors.

-Traveling alone is your chance to stretch your independent, experimenting wings and try local cuisine served in a hole-in-the-wall restaurant.
-Honestly, some of my favorite food has come from these little spots.
+Traveling alone is your chance to stretch your wings and try local cuisine served in a hole-in-the-wall restaurant.
+Some of the best food abroad is from these little spots.

-When planning your trip, researching local cuisine ahead of time is helpful in regards to what specialty foods are unique to each country and city, and the best restaurant recommendations.
-I’m a firmer believer, though, that the best, most authentic flavor comes from the locals.
-Once at your destination ask your hotel concierge and your tour guides.
+When planning your trip, researching local cuisine ahead of time is helpful regarding what specialty foods are unique to each country and city and the best restaurant recommendations.
+I’m a firmer believer that the locals provide the best, most authentic flavor.
+Once at your destination, ask your hotel concierge and your tour guides.

 (An example of authentic local cuisine is street food!
 See my street food experience in India: Indian Street Food You Must Try)